-CPO-CD® and Hoarding Home Solutions Graduate, Sue Ryan, has been actively involved in teaching others the value of, and how to use, the ICD Clutter of Life Scale.
+CPO-CD® and Hoarding Home Solutions Graduate, Sue Ryan, has been actively involved in teaching others the value of, and how to use, the ICD Clutter Quality of Life Scale.
 She also developed a handy scoring sheet.
 We use both of these in our online training.
 In this guest blog, Sue shares her own personal thoughts on the usefulness of these tools.

 Clutter is a word that is used to describe an untidy collection of things that cover or fill something.
 Whether it’s a problem or not depends on you because everyone’s tolerance level for clutter is different.
 Some people like their space to be minimalistic and others like to have their belongings around them, and both options are not a problem unless it starts to impact your mental and physical well-being.